jrgleason/psql-getting-started/labs/transactions_lab.md

               1 | Buddy Guy: Institutional Genius Tour |       15 |
         (1 row)

-8. Now lets commit, in the first terminal type `COMMIT;`
+8. Now let's commit, in the first terminal type `COMMIT;`
 9. In the second terminal try the query again, notice the record now appears...

         chinook=# select * from TOUR WHERE ARTISTID = 15;